Paul R. Howe

-Paul R. Howe (born 1959) is an American former special operations soldier.
-He was a Delta Force team leader who was involved with special operations as a U.S. Army soldier.
-He was involved in the special operations rescue at the Battle of Mogadishu (1993) which led to the book Black Hawk Down: A Story of Modern War and the Black Hawk Down film.
+Paul Randal Howe (born 1959) is an American former Delta Force soldier.
+He participated in the special operations rescue at the Battle of Mogadishu (1993) which led to the book Black Hawk Down: A Story of Modern War and the Black Hawk Down film.
 He is a firearms instructor and counterterrorism expert who trains people in high-risk operations.
 His company is called CSAT-Combat Shooting and Tactics.
 He is the author of three books about leadership.

 Military career

 Howe served 20 years in the U.S. Army.
-He held the rank of Master Sergeant and was a member of the Delta Force.
+He held the rank of Master Sergeant and was a member of Delta Force.
 For ten of those years he was involved in special operations.
 He fought in the 1993 Battle of Mogadishu.

 His experiences in Mogadishu were portrayed in the film Black Hawk Down.
-Howe provided much of the information about the Delta Force operations for the writing of the 1999 book: Black Hawk Down: A Story of Modern War.
+Howe provided much of the information about Delta Force operations for the writing of the 1999 book: Black Hawk Down: A Story of Modern War.
 He was the leader of the assault team that went in to rescue Army Rangers and Delta Force members in Mogadishu.
 Mark Bowden met with Howe in 1997 about writing the book after clearing it with Howe's commanding officer.
 Howe was first to arrive on the scene of the downed Black Hawk helicopter.
 Other Delta Force members were also consulted for the book, but they did not allow the use of their real names.
 Howe has faced some criticism for allowing Bowden to use his real name.